Youth Hockey Registration: A Documented-Standard Operating Framework

 Multi-Kid Families Need a Reason to Stay

 A family with three players in your association is paying $7,500 or more per year.
 They have choices.
 Sibling discounts acknowledge that math and make the decision to stay easier.
-Second child 10% off, third child 15% off works well without gutting your finances.
-We also offer volunteer credits—team managers get $200 off, board members $400, tournament volunteers who work ten or more hours get $100.
-These pay for themselves in hours served and in retention of your most valuable families.
+Second child 10% off, third child 15% off works well without gutting association finances.
+Volunteer credits stack on top—team managers $200 off, board members $400, tournament volunteers who work ten or more hours $100.
+These pay for themselves in hours served and in retention of the association's most valuable families.

 Automate the Emails or They Won't Happen